Domains

 Now you can use the following records for your DNS:

-isabell.example.
+example.com.
 IN MX 0 stardust.uberspace.de.

-isabell.example.
+example.com.
 IN TXT "v=spf1 include:spf.uberspace.de ~all"

-uberspace._domainkey.isabell.example.
+uberspace._domainkey.example.com.
 IN TXT "v=DKIM1;t=s;n=core;p=MIICIj...=="

 The trailing dot may be skipped, if the interface does not accept it.

-Once you’ve set up your domain using the uberspace mail domain add tool, the tool provides you with the MX and other records that need to be configured in your registrar’s nameserver.
 Please be aware that the trailing dot in stardust.uberspace.de. is the correct notation of a DNS record to indicate the domains root like here, but you can skip it if the domain hoster UI does not accept it.

-[isabell@stardust ~]$ uberspace records show isabell.example
+[isabell@stardust ~]$ uberspace records show example.com

-$ORIGIN isabell.example
+$ORIGIN example.com

 @ IN MX 0 stardust.uberspace.de.